Location: Lizard Dr

 The building was also used when the Australian Stock Bank opened for business in 1875.
 The same year Archdeacon Powell held the first Anglican Church services in the Hit or Miss Hotel.

 After the building ceased to function as a hotel it became a boarding house.

-The present owners have restored the old hotel as a private residence
+The old hotel has been restored as a private residence.

 In 1925, the land was owned by the late Mrs N.M.
 Dangar.
 A stone building was erected at the back of the land and consisted of two garages and stables for two horses.
 Above the stables were a groom’s room and fodder room from which a chute ran to the horse stable.

 However, Mr Otto Orde Hastings Dangar was hit hard by the depression and could not continue his building project.
 The whole land as well as the land adjoining Midgeon Street was eventually resumed by the Housing Commission of NSW.
 In the subsequent struggle for compensation, Mr Dangar compromised on the condition that the stables were granted to the Narrandera Boy Scouts.
 The stables are also locally known as Dangar’s Folly.

 STORY NO 1.

 Bill Gammage, in his book Narrandera Shire say’s

 The Gillenbah grave lies beside the Newell turn off, however it lay for many years in the middle of the road, reportably the only grave in Australia so placed.
 In 19314 an old resident stated that it’s occupant was Frederick Crisp, 68 a worker who died at Tom Willan’s sawmill camp after a heavy drinking bout.
 No such burial was recorded at Narrandera but on March 21, 1880 Frederick Christopher 57 who died the previous day was buried at Gillenbah even though the Narrandera Cemetery was open.